 Structure means anything constructed or erected, including but not limited to buildings, which requires location on the land or attachment to something having permanent location on the land.
+Effective on: [insert date]

 Subdivider means any person, firm, or corporation who subdivides or develops any land deemed to be a subdivision as herein defined.